shijujohn1093/rag-demo/readme.md

    ```

-4. Install the required dependencies:
+## Install the required dependencies:

    ```
    pip install -r requirement.txt
    ```

-5. Run the application using uvicorn:
+## Run the application using uvicorn:

     ```
     uvicorn main:app --reload
     ```

-## We create shell script run all above commands in on go
+## We created shell script run all above commands in on go

 1. Make the `run.sh` script executable (only required once):
    ```